-- Between four and six months, formula-fed babies tended to gain weight faster than their breastfeeding peers, although growth in length and head circumference were similar in both groups.
+- Between four and six months, formula-fed babies tended to gain weight faster than their breastfed baby peers, although growth in length and head circumference were similar in both groups.

 - After the first six months, breastfed babies tended to be leaner.
-Compared to their formula-fed friends, the breastfeeding infants in this study gained an average of one pound less during the first twelve months.
+Monitoring of breastfed baby weight gain vs. formula-fed baby weight gain during this study indicated that compared to their formula-fed friends, breastfed infants gained an average of one pound less during the first twelve months.

 The extra weight in formula-fed infants is thought to be due to excess water retention and a different composition of body fat.
-Researchers in the study concluded that new standardized growth charts are needed that will reflect the different growth patterns of healthy, normal breastfeeding babies.
+Researchers in the study concluded that new standardized growth charts are needed that will reflect the different breastfed baby weight and growth patterns present in healthy, normal breastfed babies.

-Weight gain is determined by more than diet, which is why there is such a wide variation in normal patterns of infant weight gain.
+Weight gain is determined by more than diet.
+This is why there is such a wide variation in normal patterns of infant weight gain.
 For example, babies with different body types due to heredity have different metabolic rates, and therefore burn calories differently.

-- Long and lean babies (we call them “banana babies”) are hypermetabolizers.
-They burn off calories faster than the plumper “apple babies” and “pear babies.”
-Banana- babies are likely to grow more quickly in height than weight, so that they normally plot above average in height and below average in weight on the growth chart.
+- Long and lean babies (we call them “banana babies”) are hyper metabolizers.
+They burn off calories faster than the plumper “apple babies” and “pear babies”.
+Banana- babies are likely to grow more quickly in height than weight.
+They normally plot above average in height and below average in weight on the growth chart.

 - Apples and pears show the opposite pattern on the chart, usually showing gains in weight faster than height.
 All these patterns are normal.

 Temperament also influences weight gain

 - Mellow, laid-back babies tend to burn fewer calories and therefore gain weight more quickly.